 A critical requirement for software accessibility is keyboard support as a complete alternative to pointing devices (mouse, etc.).
 Keyboard support is comprised of command key, focus key, and keyboard navigation.
 RadListBox seamlessly switches between mouse and keyboard navigation, allowing items selection, deletion, moving and reordering.

-Setting the control's KeyboardNavigationSettings, allows you to associate an activation combination (CommandKey + FocusKey), which moves focus to the RadListBox.
+Setting the control's KeyboardNavigationSettings (introduced in R2 2016 - ver.2016.2.504), allows you to associate an activation combination (CommandKey + FocusKey), which moves focus directly to the RadListBox and enables keyboard navigation.
 When there are multiple RadListBox controls on a given page, each of them may have a different activation combination.

 The KeyboardNavigationSettings exposes two properties to configure the keyboard combination that sets focus to the control: